 Washburn requires official transcripts from all previously attended post-secondary institutions.
-We must receive transcripts in a sealed envelope.
-Unofficial, faxed copies of transcripts will not complete your application for admission.
+Transcripts must be sent electronically from the institution to firstname.lastname@example.org or in an envelope sealed by the college or university.
 Please mail or hand-deliver your sealed transcript(s) to:

 Office of Admissions